|

 this time, Adderley began a productive sojourn at Riverside Records (from 1958

-till it went bust in 1963) marked by popular singles like "This Here," "African
+till the label went bust in 1963) marked by popular singles like "This Here," "African

 Waltz," "The Jive Samba," "Work Song," and "Waltz